Themiscodes/Berkeley-Pacman-Projects/README.md

 # Berkeley Pac-Man Projects

-This is my solution to the Pac-Man assignments for UC Berkeley's Artificial Intelligence course, CS 188 of Spring 2021.
+These are my solutions to the Pac-Man assignments for UC Berkeley's Artificial Intelligence course, CS 188 of Spring 2021.
 The purpose of these projects was to learn foundational AI concepts, such as informed state-space search, probabilistic inference, and reinforcement learning.
 These concepts underly real-world application areas such as natural language processing, computer vision, and robotics.

 ## Project I - Search